 The problem here, of course, is that as soon as Watson handed over his bag to be checked by Viking, it was no longer a carry-on.

 A carry-on is a piece of luggage that stays by your side from the moment you leave your house until you board the ship.
 That is the reason that Viking, and every other cruise line, provides this guidance.
 It was a mistake to hand over a “carry-on” to a baggage handler.
 And regrettably, this ended in the missed cruise.

 Watson continues to ask Viking to review his case for consideration.
 I sent a request for comment over to their team and received no response.
 And so, it seems, that this case will have a decidedly unhappy ending, but we are sharing it to warn other travelers:

-Please do not fly on the day of your cruise!
+Please do not fly into your port of call on the same day as your cruise!